Retirement savings are my number one savings priority at the moment. Like, in life.

 If it made any sense at all, I would 100% procrastinate my retirement savings.
 But it doesn’t.
-By putting off saving, all I’m doing is hurting myself.
+By putting off saving and investing, all I’m doing is hurting myself.
 I’d miss out on compound interest.
 There would be more pressure to save later in my life.
 I’d have to save more money later, to make up for the time lost now.

 That sounds harder than simply setting aside money each month right now.
 I’m all about taking the easy route.
 And the truth is: it’s easier to save small amounts of money early on when it come to retirement.
 Take a look at this chart and see the power of compound interest.
 Saving early is what gets you to a comfortable retirement.

 Retirement savings is the one area of my life I can’t procrastinate in.
 Each January I choose an amount to save for retirement that’s doable, but a bit of a stretch.
 Then each month I set aside money specifically for retirement.